Internet Speed Test

 The Internet Speed Test shows you the quality of your Internet Service Provider (ISP).

-Internet Speed Test: Features
+Internet Speed Test Results.

-- Download Speed: How fast your network downloads content from the Internet.
-When you receive data from a remote system, typically a server.
+• Download Speed: How fast your network downloads content from the Internet.
 Downloading is simulated by the MLAB server that sends data to our NDT client on one or multiple connections.

-- Upload Speed: How fast your network uploads content to the Internet.
+• Upload Speed: How fast your network uploads content to the Internet.
 Upload: When you send data from a remote system, typically a server.
 Uploading is simulated by our NDT client that sends data to the MLAB server on a single connection.

-- Latency: The delay before the transfer of data begins.
+• Latency: The delay before the transfer of data begins.
 Latency is the time delay of how long it takes data to travel between the sender and the receiver.
 Latency is measured using the ICMP Ping tool from the local phone to the MLAB server.

-- Recent: A history of your download and upload speeds
+• Recent: A history of your download and upload speeds.

-- ISP Scoreboard: A leaderboard that shows where your ISP ranks against the other ISPs in your city or country
+• ISP Scoreboard: A leaderboard that shows where your ISP ranks against the other ISPs in your city or country.

-- Compare Providers: Compare your ISP provider with other ISP providers
+• Compare Providers: Compare your ISP provider with other ISP providers.

-- Scheduled: Schedule automatic speed tests up to six times per day to track your ISP speed
+• Scheduled: Schedule automatic speed tests up to six times per day to track your ISP speed.

-- Performance Graph: A graph that shows how your ISP speed has been performing
+• Performance Graph: A graph that shows how your ISP speed has been performing.

-- Report: Receive an email that will detail your overall Internet performance for the current or last month
+• Report: Receive an email that will detail your overall Internet performance for the current or last month.

-How to run an Internet Speed Test
+Run an Internet Speed Test on Fing Desktop

 From Overview, click the Internet tab in the left sidebar and click the Test speed button